noyzzz/noyzzz.github.io/_posts/2020-10-11-compiler-markdown.md

 layout: post
 title: Compiler Design
 subtitle: A self designed compiler for a new programming language
-tags: [Project]
+tags: [Project, Compiler]
 comments: true
 ---

 ### Brief introduction

 {: .box-note}
 **I**n this project we implemented a compiler for a new grammer.
-CUPS and LLVM are the tools that we used for implementation.
+CUP and LLVM are the tools that we used for implementation.
 Tests were also designed with JUnit.
 This project had three main phases.
 The first phase was implementing a lexical analyser for the given grammer.
 After that we implemented the parser using CUPS in java.
 The last phase was implementing the code generator which was done in LLVM.